↑

 You won’t be able to stand up in a backpacking tent, but it’s nice if you can easily sit up without bumping your head on the ceiling.

-You also want to think about where you will keep your gear during the night.
+You also want to think about where you’ll keep your gear during the night.
 If the tent is so small that you can barely squeeze in, where will you leave your backpack?

 Most tents have an external rain fly and in some cases, the rainfly extends beyond the actual tent to create a covered vestibule.
 This is a really nice feature and gives you a place to leave your boots and pack where they’re still protected.